Ivanlon30000/sesebot/README_EN.md

 ## Deploy
 ### Use Docker (Recommended)
-1. Download `config` folder and `docker-compose.yml` with file structure below:
+1. Download `config` folder and `docker-compose.yml` with file structure as below:
 ```
 sesebot/
     config/